What causes hip arthritis?

 How is hip arthritis diagnosed?

-A thorough physical exam and X-rays are crucial to diagnosing hip OA.
-X-rays allow your physician to see the bony anatomy of the hip and, in conjunction with your symptoms, help to determine the extent of your osteoarthritis.
+A thorough physical exam and X-rays are crucial to diagnosing hip arthritis.
+X-rays allow your physician to see the bony anatomy of the hip and, in conjunction with your symptoms, help to determine the extent of your arthritis.

-Activity Modification: Patients with arthritis typically have to undergo some lifestyle modifications.
+Patients with hip arthritis typically have to undergo some lifestyle modifications.
 If specific activities make your symptoms worse, then avoiding those activities can provide relief.
 Low-impact exercise such as cycling, elliptical, swimming, and light strength training are the best options.

-Total Hip Replacement: In severe cases of arthritis, your physician may recommend a hip replacement.
 In this procedure, diseased and damaged cartilage and bone are removed and replaced with artificial components.
 The techniques and prosthetics used in this surgery have made significant advances over the past decade.
-Patients who undergo a total joint replacement are getting more use out of their new joint than ever before.
+Patients who undergo a total hip replacement are getting more use out of their new joint than ever before.

 Together, you and your physician will decide on the most appropriate treatment to provide you with maximum relief.